john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

 #### Text

-There are also several basic operations for strings:
+There are also several basic operations for strings.
+For instance, you can add two strings:

     >>> s1 = "Hello "
     >>> s2 = "World"
+    >>>
     >>> s1 + s2
     "Hello World"

+You can also retrive a single letter from a string.
+Notice, in Python we always start counting from zero, not one:

     >>> s1[0]
     'H'
     >>> s1[1]
     'e'

+You can also get the last character in a string, if that's easier:

     >>> s2[-1]
     'd'
     >>> s2[-2]
     'l'

+Less common, but you can even multiply a string:

     >>> 3 * 'un' + 'ium'
     'unununium'

+A really, really useful tool is the ability to be able to take a `slice` of a string.
+Notice, the first number is inclusive, but the last number isn't:

     >>> s2[1:3]
     'or'
+    >>> s1[0:4]
+    'Hell'
+    >>> s1[:4]
+    'Hell'
+    >>> s2[1:5]
+    'orld'
+    >>> s2[1:999]
+    'orld'
+    >>> s2[1:]
+    'orld'

+Another really useful tool is `len`, which calculates the number of characters in a string:

     >>> len(s1)
     6

-Above, the `[1]` notation returns element number `1` from the list (start counting with zero in Python).
-And `len` returns the length of, or number of elements in, the list.
+    >>> len(s2)
+    5

 #### Booleans